Agents 101

 We will have what follows:

-Here, we defined a local http address but you could also define a remote address to allow agent communication over different machines through the internet.
-Importantly, make sure to add a seed phrase to your agent so you don't have to fund different addresses each time you run your agent.
+Here, we defined a local http address, but you could also define a remote address to allow agent communication over different machines through the internet.
+Importantly, make sure to add a seed phrase to your Agent, so you don't have to fund different addresses each time you run your agent.
+The fund_agent_if_low

 A seed phrase is a series of random words (typically 12 or 24) that provide the data needed to recover a lost or broken crypto wallet.
 It is also known as a mnemonic phrase and is best understood as a security measure for self-custody of digital assets.
 Agents have a crypto wallet address, and having the seed phrase enables the restoration of an agent's wallet address.